pmoorman/growthcasts/collections/_intro/section3.md

 - There's a simple, 7-part framework that we execute
 - Over the years, they have been tried and tested.
 - I have — as a consultant — been able to help 4 startups scale incredibly well <em>(1 to raise $20MM in funding, 1 to acquisition, 2 to profitability)</em>
-- A few friends of mine started using this system… and they got great results, too.
+- A few friends started using this system… and they got great results, too.

 {: .c--secondary .t--bold}
 Now it’s even turned into a new, flagship product (called “Growthcasts Elite”), that every entrepreneur can us himself, to learn these skills!